grab/engineering-blog/_posts/2021-02-05-customer-support-workforce-routing.md

 ## Introduction

 With Grab’s wide range of services, we get large volumes of queries a day.
 Our Customer Support teams address concerns and issues from safety issues to general FAQs.
-The teams delight our customers through quick resolutions, resulting from world-class support framework and an efficient workforce routing system.
+The teams delight our consumers through quick resolutions, resulting from world-class support framework and an efficient workforce routing system.

 Our routing workforce system ensures that available resources are efficiently assigned to a request based on the right skillset and deciding factors such as department, country, request priority.
 Scalability to work across support channels (e.g. voice, chat, or digital) is also another factor considered for routing a request to a particular support specialist.